Johnson & Johnson to test coronavirus vaccine in 60,000 volunteers

 Aug 20 (Reuters) - Johnson & Johnson JNJ.N aims to test its experimental coronavirus vaccine in up to 60,000 volunteers in a late-stage trial scheduled to start in September, according to a U.S. government database of clinical trials.

-Shares of the company rose marginally on Thursday, paring their earlier losses, after the Wall Street Journal first reported the news.
+The trial would be conducted in nearly 180 sites across the United States and other countries including Brazil and Mexico, according to the information posted on clinicaltrials.gov on Aug.
+10.

-Rival coronavirus vaccine makers such as Moderna Inc MRNA.O and Pfizer PFE.N are targeting recruiting up to 30,000 volunteers for their late-stage studies.
+Rival coronavirus vaccine makers such as Moderna Inc MRNA.O and Pfizer PFE.N are targeting recruitment of up to 30,000 volunteers for their late-stage studies.

 (Reporting by Manas Mishra in Bengaluru; Editing by Shinjini Ganguli)